 For example, if you have renovated your kitchen or built an extension onto your home, this would be taken into account when determining the market value.
 If you purchased your home with another person, then both of you will need to sign this form.

-You will have three months from the date of the valuation in order to complete on your purchase.
+You will have three months from the date of the valuation in order to complete the staircasing.
 If you have chosen your own surveyor, it will be your responsibility to ensure the valuation is kept valid by getting an update from the surveyor every three months.
-If you decide to use Coastline’s chosen surveyor, we will ensure the valuation is updated once every three months.

 When we receive the valuation report, within five working days, we will tell you the current value of your home and how much it will cost to buy further shares of your home.
 We will also send you a Confirmation of Sale Form which you will need to complete and return if you would like to continue the staircasing process.